In the guide

 What labelling is required?

-The legal name of the sweets must be given, and under normal circumstances this is the name that describes the true nature of the food.
-For example, a product marketed as 'Wiggly Worms' would need the descriptive name of the food on the label for clarification, such as 'Fruit flavour jelly sweets'.
+The legal name of the sweets must be given, regardless of how the product is sold.
+Under normal circumstances, this is the name that describes the true nature of the food.
+For example, a product marketed as 'Wiggly Worms' would also need the descriptive name of the food on the label - for example, 'Fruit flavour jelly sweets'.
 The name 'Wiggly Worms' is a 'fancy name' and has no legal standing.

 The requirement to provide a name, and the rules for the name of the food, will be the same regardless of how the product is sold (prepacked, loose, etc).
 See 'Labelling of prepacked foods: product name' for more information.

-If the sweets contain any of the following types of allergen then this must be declared using a 'contains' statement - for example 'contains: milk':
+In addition to the requirement to name the food, if the sweets contain any of the following types of allergen, this must be declared using a 'contains' statement - for example 'contains: milk':

 • cereals containing gluten, such as wheat, rye, barley, oats, spelt, kamut, and their hybridised strains